By Scott Ross

 †Goldman, perhaps wisely, did not comment on the controversy.
 In an emailed response to Stayton’s request for discussion he wrote, “Thanks for thinking of me.
 It was not a happy experience, and I don’t want to write about it anymore.”
 In his influential Adventures in the Screen Trade, Goldman wrote: “If you were to ask me, ‘What would you change if you had your movie life to live over?’
 I’d tell you that I’d have written exactly the screenplays I’ve written.
 Only I wouldn’t have come near All the President’s Men.”

 ††I would never suggest that Pakula filmed every word or scene exactly as Goldman dictated.
 Nearly every movie is altered, to some degree, and often improved, by its making.
 Circumstances change.
 Locations are switched.
 Scenes are cut.
 New sequences may be added.
 Actors improvise.
-Dustin Hoffman, in one of those ATPM video documentaries, makes the ludicrous claim that “you don’t film the script”; No — apparently, you film what Dustin Hoffman decides to do, and say.
-He also maintains (on the Tootsie DVD) that “screenplays are just blueprints,” a falsehood of such epic proportions, and repeated by directors and producers so often it seems to have become Holy Writ.
+Dustin Hoffman, in one of those ATPM video documentaries, makes the ludicrous claim that “you don’t film the script”; no — apparently, you film what Dustin Hoffman decides to do, and say.
+He also maintains (on the Tootsie DVD) that “screenplays are just blueprints,” a falsehood of such epic proportions, and repeated by directors and producers so often it seems to have become Hollywood Holy Writ.
 A blueprint is not a suggestion.
 Once it has attained its final form, it cannot be altered significantly, without the entire building structure becoming unstable.
-You don’t unless you are mad or self-destructive or criminally negligent add or subtract or move walls or floors in a building under construction once the architect has signed off on the final blueprint.
+You don’t, unless you are mad or self-destructive or criminally negligent, add or subtract or move walls or floors in a building under construction once the architect has signed off on the final blueprint.
 The “screenplays are blueprints” metaphor is both entirely specious and blissfully ignorant of reality.

-§ The recent success of Spotlight seems to refute my argument, unless you reflect that the picture, which I admire, concerns itself with the sex-abuse scandals in the Catholic priesthood and not, as with ATPM, with the anti-Constitutional machinations of the Federal government.
+§The recent success of Spotlight seems to refute my argument, unless you reflect that the picture, which I admire, concerns itself with the sex-abuse scandals in the Catholic priesthood and not, as with ATPM, with the anti-Constitutional machinations of the Federal government.
 Both were appalling.
 Indeed, the damage done by the Church to its most vulnerable parishioners might seem, taken on an emotional basis — and over not merely decades but centuries — to trump what Tricky and his minions achieved.
 But (and I most certainly do not mean to minimize or in any way denigrate the suffering of young victims of rape — I had my own “#MeToo” moment as an adolescent) the attempted murder of a democracy is, I aver, the far greater sin, if only because it affects so very many more people.